Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

     }
 ```

-## Make offer for buying the content with proposed price
+## Make an offer to buy the content with a proposition of different price

 * **URL:** `/api/blockchain/[public_key]/offer`